dscapes/worker-sd-xl/README.md

 [Docker](https://hub.docker.com/) image builder for [RunPod](https://www.runpod.io/) Serverless [API](https://docs.runpod.io/docs/custom-apis).<br>
 Provides a simple API for generating images with SDXL models and their LoRAs.<br>
-Can upscale images with RealESRGAN and download embeddings, Lora and ESRGAN models to the model list by API.
+Can upscale images with RealESRGAN.<br>
+Downloads Embeddings, LoRAs and ESRGAN models by API.<br>
+Returns a list of models by API.

 Default model can be changed by `MODEL_URL` GitHub variable.